2 Principles of Data Visualization

 geom_col()

-In the ggplot() function, we tell R to put week on the x axis and percentage on the y axis.
-We also use the category variable for the fill color.
-We then use geom_col() to create a bar chart in which the fill color of each bar represents the percentage of the region in a single week at each drought level.
-You can see the result in in Figure 2.13.
+The ggplot() function tells R to put week on the x-axis and percentage on the y-axis, as well as to use the category variable for the fill color.
+The geom_col() function creates a bar chart in which each bar’s fill color represents the percentage of the region at each drought level for that particular week, as shown in Figure 2.12.

 Changing Aesthetic Properties

 Scherer and Karamanis next selected different fill colors for their bars.
 To do so, they used the scale_fill_viridis_d() function.
-The d here means that the data to which the fill scale is being applied has discrete categories, called D0, D1, D2, D3, D4, and D5:
+The d here means that the data to which the fill scale is being applied has discrete categories (D0, D1, D2, D3, D4, and D5):

 ggplot(